dkadioglu/rtl8812au-2/README.md

 Realtek seem to have done a decent job here.

 Added (cosmeticly edited) original Realtek_Changelog.txt, this README.md, dkms.conf and a deb dkms package for convenience.

+Added LEDcontrol by Makefile, module parameter and dynamic /proc writing

 ### Building